-Athlete Semenya loses appeal over testosterone rules
+Olympic champion Semenya loses appeal over testosterone rules

 But it also voiced concern about how the new rules, which cover events ranging from 400-metres to a mile, would be implemented by the International Association of Athletics Federations (IAAF), the sport’s governing body.

-“I know that the IAAF’s regulations have always targeted me specifically,” Semenya said in a statement released via her lawyers.
+“I know that the IAAF’s regulations have always targeted me specifically,” Semenya, 28, said in a statement released via her lawyers.
 “For a decade the IAAF has tried to slow me down, but this has actually made me stronger.
 The decision of the CAS will not hold me back.

 “I will once again rise above and continue to inspire young women and athletes in South Africa and around the world.”